 Matters docketed for further investigation are assigned to trial counsel within the Office of Attorney Regulation Counsel.
-Trial counsel completed a total of 397 matters involving 414 separate requests for investigation (including two matters closed because of the attorneys' transfer to disability inactive status) alleging attorney misconduct in the year 2003.
+Trial counsel completed a total of 269 matters involving 311 separate requests for investigation alleging attorney misconduct in the year 2005.
 The possible resolutions following the investigation are:

-- Trial counsel finds no violations of the Rules of Professional Conduct and submits a memorandum detailing the investigation to Regulation Counsel.
+Trial counsel finds no violations of the Rules of Professional Conduct and submits a memorandum detailing the investigation to Regulation

+Counsel.
 See C.R.C.P.
 251.11.
-Regulation Counsel may dismiss the matter or order further investigation; - Trial counsel determines that misconduct occurred and submits a written report of investigation to the Attorney Regulation Committee with a recommendation of dismissal, private admonition, or formal disciplinary proceedings; - Trial counsel determines that misconduct within the provisions of C.R.C.P.
-251.13 occurred and submits a diversion agreement to the Attorney Regulation Committee for approval; - Trial counsel submits a stipulation recommending public discipline to the Presiding Disciplinary Judge; - Cases are placed in abeyance when an attorney is disbarred or is transferred permanently to disability inactive status during the course of an investigation; or - Cases go directly to the Presiding Disciplinary Judge or to the Supreme Court without the necessity of action by the Attorney Regulation Committee, e.g., criminal conviction cases, reciprocal discipline cases, and cases in which an order of immediate suspension has entered at the investigative stage.
+Regulation Counsel may dismiss the matter or order further investigation;

+- Trial counsel determines that misconduct occurred and submits a written report of investigation to the Attorney Regulation Committee with a recommendation of dismissal, private admonition, or formal disciplinary proceedings; - Trial counsel determines that misconduct within the provisions of C.R.C.P.
+251.13 occurred and submits a diversion agreement to the Attorney Regulation Committee for approval; - Trial counsel submits a stipulation recommending public discipline to the Presiding Disciplinary Judge; - Cases are placed in abeyance when an attorney is disbarred or is transferred to disability inactive status during the course of an investigation; or - Cases go directly to the Presiding Disciplinary Judge or to the Supreme Court without the necessity of action by the Attorney Regulation Committee, e.g., criminal conviction cases, reciprocal discipline cases, and cases in which an order of immediate suspension has entered at the investigative stage.
 See Table 6.